eslachance/enmap/docs/api-docs.md

 Modify the property of a value inside the enmap, if the value is an object or array.
 This is a shortcut to loading the key, changing the value, and setting it back.
-DEPRECATION WARNING: WILL BE REMOVED IN ENMAP 6!
+DEPRECATION WILL BE REMOVED IN ENMAP 6!
 Use set() instead!

 **Kind**: instance method of [<code>Enmap</code>](#enmap-map)
 **Returns**: [<code>Enmap</code>](#enmap-map) - The enmap.